 10. Corkulous, FREE

-This is great tool for planning a presentation as it lets you pin ideas and to-do lists, and brainstorm when you’re on the go.
+This is an idea board type tool.
+Great for planning a presentation as it lets you pin ideas and to-do lists, and brainstorm when you’re on the go.

 Do you have any other must-have apps on your tablet or smartphone?
-If so we’d love to know which ones you recommend – you can tweet us @presenteduk.
+Let us know!

-One of the most nerve wracking parts of delivering a presentation can be worrying about forgetting your presentation material.
-You can of course print out notes to guide you, but you want to avoid reading everything straight from a piece of paper if you want to engage your audience (and also if you want to look like you know what you’re talking about!)
+Struggling or worried about how to remember your presentation?
+Indeed, it can be nerve wracking if you forget something mid-presentation.
+You can of course print out notes to guide you, but you must avoid reading straight from a piece of paper if you want to 1) engage your audience and 2) look like you know what you’re talking about!

-If you’re prone to forgetting things it might be worth training your brain.
+If you’re prone to forgetting things it will be worth training your brain.
 Here are some proven tips to help improve your memory…

 Visualise your content